-Central government borrowing and debt

-Statistics are produced on the outcome of the central government's net borrowing requirement, which is based on government payments for one month.
+Central government borrowing and debt statistics are produced on the outcome of the central government's net borrowing requirement, which is based on government payments for one month.
 The central government's net borrowing requirement is identical to the government budget's balance, but with the signs reversed.
 Statistics are also produced in this area for Sweden's central government debt that contain a compilation of the government bonds, treasury bills and other financing instruments that the Swedish National Debt Office has outstanding at any time.
 The statistics are produced monthly.

-Parliament, the Government, authorities, financial markets, the mass media and the general public.
+Swedish Parliament, the Government, authorities, ministries, financial markets, the mass media and the general public.

-Total cost of official statistics: SEK 0.0 million1)
+SEK 0.0 million2)